 a.
 Contact a handful of banks and see if they currently offer loans to non-resident foreigners.
 If you have a work or residence permit in Malaysia, the chances will increase significantly.

 b.
 Be prepared to visit the bank in person, for them to make a personal evaluation.
-You’ll need to prepare a number of documents before the meeting, for example, employment letter, passport, bank statements and more (see above).
+You’ll need to prepare a number of documents before the meeting, for example, an employment letter, passport, bank statements, and more (see above).

 c.
 Get pre-approved home loan applications, also referred to as In-Principle-Approvals, which will guarantee the maximum loan amounts from banks.
 It’s important to secure your financing, before making an offer on a property.

 d.
 Select a property and pay a booking fee of 2-3% for established properties.
 You need to keep the receipt as evidence for the bank to grant you the loan.

 e.
 After signing the SPA, you pay an additional 7-8%.
 After, you normally have 3 months to finalize your financing with the selected bank.
 If you work with a developer, it’s common that they appoint you a conveyancing lawyer and a bank.